jagan-hazard/BASICS-IN-PYTHON-PROGRAMMING/README.md

 			2.6.2.4.
 Variable arguments:
 			----------------------------
-				- This method is very useful if we don't the count of arguments.
+				- This method is very useful if we don't know the count of arguments.
 				- In this method, argument count is not limited.
 				- (*args) represents the variable argument.
 The variable argument is passed as tuples.